Alhassan Doguwa

-Alhassan Ado Garba popularly known as Alhassan Doguwa (born August 14, 1965) is the Majority Leader of House of Representatives of Nigeria.
+Alhassan Ado Garba popularly known as Alhassan Doguwa (born August 14, 1965) is the Majority Leader of House of Representatives of Nigerian today.
 He is an All Progressive Congress (APC) member representing Doguwa/Tudun Wada Federal Constituency of Kano State.

 Early life and education

 Born on 14 August 1965 from a Hausa political family.
-Alhassan Ado is a son of a prominent member of the First Republic NEPU, and a Kano-based political party that later joined the United Progressive Grand Alliance (UPGA), which formed a strong formidable national opposition to the then leading Northern People’s Congress (NPC).
-Hon Garba's father, Alhaji Ado was elected an Honorable Member, Kano State House of Assembly under the defunct Peoples Redemption Party (PRP) Government.
+Alhassan Ado is a son of a prominent member of the First Republic NEPU, and a Kano-based political party that later joined the United Progressive Grand Alliance (UPGA), which formed a strong formidable national opposition to the then leading Northern People's Congress (NPC).
+Hon Garba's father, Alhaji Ado was elected an Honorable Member, Kano State House of Assembly under the defunct People's Redemption Party (PRP) Government.

 Alhassan Ado Garba was a First Class Graduate of Mass Communications from Bayero University Kano, a focused personality who joined politics immediately after graduating and became elected member of the House of Representatives under the defunct SDP in 1992, it did not take him long to register his presence in the House.
 He was one of the frontline Members that supported Engr.
 Dr. Rabiu Musa Kwankwaso to become the Deputy Speaker of the 3rd Republic House of Representatives.